Rotrude of Hesbaye

 Rotrude (Chrodtrudis) (or Crotude, Chrotrude, or Ruadtrud; died 724) was the first wife of Charles Martel, Mayor of the Palace and de facto ruler of Francia from 718 to 741.
 She was the mother of Pepin the Short, King of the Franks, and therefore the grandmother of Charlemagne.
 Rotrude is believed to be the daughter of Lambert, Count of Hesbaye, although this designation is not without controversy, as discussed below.
 She is also referred to as Rotrude of Treves.

 Traditionally, the information available about the family background of Rotrude was the indication that Wido (Guy), Count of Hornbach and Lay Abbot of Fontenelle, was a propinquus of Martel.
 This kinship term, vague enough, means a close relationship with women: a brother, a cousin by women or a cousin by marriage.
 Wido is the brother of Milo, Bishop of Trier, and son of Saint Leudwinus, Bishop of Trier.

 Christian Settipani, in his work on the ancestors of Charlemagne, details an analysis by Anton Halbedel, first issued in 1915, and echoed by historians Joseph Depoin, Maurice Chaume and Szabolcs de Vajay.
-According to this analysis, the word propinquus implies "brother", so that Wido was Rotrude’s brother.
+According to this analysis, the word propinquus implies "close", so that Wido was Rotrude’s brother.
 Rotrude has therefore often been identified as the daughter of Saint Leudwinus.